RetroPinUpgrade/Stars2020-21/README.md

 Stars (Stern, 1978)
 Black Jack (Bally, 1977)
 PinballBaseMachine - basic framework to build a new game from
+[This repo contains project files for several projects dependent on BallySternOS, and you must create a separate directory for each project.
+Arduino requires the project (.ino) file be in a directoy of that same name]

 Example instructions to get started with Stars:
 1) Create a Stars2020 directory (the directory has to be the same name as the project's .ino file for some reason)
-2) Put these files in the directory (these are all you need for this game):
+2) Put these files (and ONLY these files) in the directory (these are all you need for this game):
 Stars2020.ino
 BallySternOS.cpp
 BallySternOS.h